 If your New Year's resolution was to give your kitchen a bit of a make-over, and you're looking for some inspiration, you've come to the right place.
-We've had a look at the colours, styles and design features that we'll be seeing in kitchens over the coming year, so read on for some ideas on how to update and refresh the most important room in your home.
+We've had a look at the kitchen trends including colours, styles and design features that we'll be seeing in kitchens over the coming year, so read on for some ideas on how to update and refresh the most important room in your home.

 Grey has been popular for the last two or three years, and there's no sign of this changing in 2017.
 The great thing about grey is its versatility - there's a shade for every kitchen.
-From fresh Light Grey to deep, dark Graphite, it's hard to go wrong.
+From fresh Dove Grey to deep, dark Graphite, it's hard to go wrong.
 Lighter shades work well with accessories in blues and greens, whereas darker greys make warmer colours like pink, red and yellow really stand out.

 2. High-tech kitchens